 How Can I Prevent Getting the Flu With Diabetes?

 If you have diabetes, you're at higher risk for complications with flu.
 It's vital to get a flu shot or nasal vaccine annually.
 While flu vaccines do not provide 100% protection against flu, they will make it more difficult to catch flu.
-The American Diabetes Association recommends that people with diabetes get a flu vaccine in September.
+The ADA recommends that people with diabetes get a flu vaccine in September.

 Ask your family members, co-workers, and close friends to get a flu vaccine.
 Findings show that you're less likely to get flu if those around you don't have the flu.

 In addition to getting a flu vaccine, keep your hands clean.
 Serious, frequent, and thorough hand-washing is necessary to slough off germs from your hands so you don't introduce them to your body via your mouth, nose, or eyes.